 |Main Exam Diet S1 (December)||Human dimensions of environmental change and sustainability||2:00|

 On completion of this course, the student will be able to:

-- Apply and critique a range of analytical perspectives on environmental change and sustainability;
+- gain insights into a range of contemporary environmental change and sustainability topics

-- Search for, review and critique academic and policy documents to summarise, evaluate and gain a deeper understanding of particular environmental change and sustainability topics and debates.
+- summarise, evaluate and gain a deeper understanding of particular environmental change and sustainability topics and debates

 |Graduate Attributes and Skills